wp-plugins/coming-soon-page/readme.txt

 *   **YouTube**
 *   **Instagram**
 *   **Uses CSS3**
-*   **User friendly back-end for Coming Soon page**
+*   **User friendly back-end for Coming Soon and Maintenance mode plugin**
 *   **Tested on popular WordPress themes**
 *   **Coming soon page visible only non logged in users**

-You can upgrade Coming Soon plugin to WordPress [Coming soon and Maintenance mode Pro](http://wpdevart.com/wordpress-coming-soon-plugin) to add some features.
+You can upgrade WordPress Coming Soon and Maintenance mode plugin to [Coming soon and Maintenance mode Pro](http://wpdevart.com/wordpress-coming-soon-plugin) to add some features.

 ### The features of Coming soon and Maintenance mode Pro